EGA-SUPREMO/Micro-CMS/README.md

 ## Know issues:

-When you put in the url a the name of entry that doesn't exists it should show the 404 error page but instead it shows an ugly error in really big letters, example: https://testtoshowskills.000webhostapp.com/entry/bug+this
+* When you put in the url a the name of entry that doesn't exists it should show the 404 error page but instead it shows an ugly error in really big letters, example: https://testtoshowskills.000webhostapp.com/entry/bug+this

+* Some places can be used for cross-site scripting and there is very little chance of using SQL injection.

 ## Todo:

-Put a small icon each section and main button, example: in the section search put a magnifying glass.
+* Put a small icon each section and main button, example: in the section search put a magnifying glass.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.